d-ries/linux-essentials/08_filters/01_course.md

 ```

 ### Stream editor (sed)
-`sed` is an advanced stream editor that can perform editing function using regular expressions.
+`sed` is an advanced stream editor that can perform editing functions using regular expressions.
 Remember the `rename` command?
 We can use the same syntax of regular expressions here:
 ```bash
 student@linux-ess:~$ tail -4 auth.log | sed 's/Failed/Incorrect/'
 Jun 22 21:11:12 linux-ess: Incorrect password for: doeg from 192.168.0.10 port 34598 ssh2